Film the way it's supposed to be

 Not included in program fee

-- Cost of independent travel (non-program travel).
+- Independent travel (non-program travel).

+Study Away courses are not eligible for employee tuition waivers or discounts.
 Final program fee subject to change due to travel arrangements.

 - Students should be prepared to conduct themselves in a mature and respectful manner at all times.